 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-It is best to take lanthanum carbonate with or immediately right after meals.
+It is best to take this medicine with or immediately right after meals.

 Chew or crush the tablet completely before swallowing.
 Do not swallow the tablet whole.

 Follow carefully any diet program your doctor may recommend.

-If you are taking antibiotic medicines, take them at least 1 hour before or 4 hours after you take lanthanum.
+If you are taking antibiotic medicines (eg, ciprofloxacin or levofloxacin), take them at least 1 hour before or 4 hours after you take lanthanum.
 If you need help deciding the best time to take your other medicines, ask your doctor or pharmacist.